education beyond the classroom

 Each camp is designed to not only physically challenge our students but also build character and enhance personal attributes.
 The camping skills developed through the program include cooking, sleeping out, navigation and teamwork.
 Each camp is held in a different location with the view to providing different but connected outdoor experiences.
 Full details of each camp, including equipment lists, travel arrangements and camp focus are provided to students ahead of the relevant camp.

-We visit some of the most pristine and often challenging areas in New South Wales, including Wollombi National Park, Murramarang National Park, Kangaroo Valley, and Kosciuszko National Park.
+We visit some of the most pristine and often challenging areas in New South Wales, including Wollombi National Park, Kangaroo Valley, and Kosciuszko National Park.

-Many of these camps will form part of the Duke of Edinburgh program which will also offer additional opportunities to our senor students.
+Year 9 and Year 10 camps will form part of the Duke of Edinburgh program which will also offer additional opportunities to our senior students.

 Other weekend style activities are organised on a Boarding House basis.
 These camps may range from relaxing in the bush to abseiling, water-skiing, canoeing, caving, surfing or cross-country skiing.